NPP MPs lowered standards with BOST defense – Kwabena Donkor

 Majority leader, Osei Kyei Mensah Bonsu

-The Majority alleged the contaminated fuel was detected on January 18, 2017, 11 days after President Nana Addo Dankwa Akufo-Addo had been sworn in.
+The Majority has alleged the contaminated fuel, that has sparked a fierce political battle between the NPP and NDC, was detected on January 18, 2017, 11 days after President Nana Addo Dankwa Akufo-Addo had been sworn in.

 “Alfred Obeng Boateng had not at that time assumed office to take over, and Mr Awuah Darko was still, effectively, the CEO,” Odotobri MP, Emmanuel Akwasi Gyamfi told the media.

-The NPP MPs also said BOST bank rolled the financial demands of former President John Mahama during the tenure of Mr Darko.
+The NPP MPs also said BOST bankrolled activities of former President John Mahama during the tenure of Mr Darko.

 Former BOST boss, Awuah Darko and former President John Mahama